Bernardi23/search_map_place/README.md

 There are a lot of features that can be added to this package.
 Here are some features I want to implement (or could be implemented by someone else):

-- [] Make the widget more personalized
+- [ ] Make the widget more personalized
-- [] Make documentation to use the created API and Classes from the package, without having to use the widget itself.
+- [ ] Make documentation to use the created API and Classes from the package, without having to use the widget itself.
-- [] Make this package independent of `google_maps_flutter`
+- [ ] Make this package independent of `google_maps_flutter`
+- [ ] Allow users to close the box clicking outside of it
+- [ ] Proper widget dimensions for phones in portrait orientation.

+621.779.747-04